timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 ## Configure TimscaleDB as a data source
-To configure TimscaleCloud database as a data source you need to create a TimescaleDB service and then configure TimescaleDB as the data source in Grafana.
+To configure TimscaleCloud database as a data source you need to create a service, and then configure TimescaleDB as the data source in Grafana.

 <procedure>